Networking & P2P

 Max outbound peers default 8

-Regular peer discovery interval 5 seconds
+Regular discovery interval 5 seconds

 Bootnode discovery interval 60 seconds

-Gossipsub peer outbound queue 1024
+Gossipsub outbound queue 1024

 Gossipsub validation queue 1024